Why study Physics and Astronomy at St Andrews

 The School of Physics and Astronomy is known for its high teaching quality and student satisfaction.
-The School was ranked first in the UK by both the Complete University Guide 2020 and the Guardian University league table 2020.
-It was also rated top overall for student satisfaction in the 2019 National Student Survey.
+The School was ranked top in Scotland and second or third in the UK by the Guardian University league table 2022 and the Complete University guide 2022.
+The University was ranked top in the UK for student academic experience in the 2021 National Student Survey.

 Teaching is provided through lectures, tutorials, demonstrations, labs, and problem-solving workshops.
 Students in physics and astronomy can expect to have around 12 to 15 lectures a week, up to 3 tutorials a week, and up to 3 sessions of laboratory work, across all modules being studied.
 Typically, you will spend about 40 hours per week in independent study and timetabled sessions.

 Physics lectures have relatively small class sizes, so students can and do take the opportunity to ask questions during lectures.
 Some topics have a number of live demonstrations in lectures which help students with the understanding of concepts.

 Maximum class sizes in first year are normally up to about 140 students.
 Class sizes in the final years range from around 90 to 6, depending on the module.
 This allows you to have a personal learning experience, and staff are pleased to have the reputation of being accessible to students.

 Tutorials allow students and staff to discuss aspects of the science covered in the lectures.

 Students meet in small groups of about five to eight students once a week to discuss their work with a tutor.
 In first and second year core physics modules, you will take part in a problem-solving workshop once per week, during which you will attempt to solve unseen problems with your peers, with an expert at hand to help.